The leaders breakfast is an annual event during which area leaders report on the business environment and other updates in their communities.

 Long Grove Village President Maria Rodriguez noted new developments including Sunset Grove, anchored by Sunset Foods on Rte.
 83; and Menards on Lake Cook Road are doing well.
 Caribou Coffee is coming to Long Grove.
 She said the village is working on restoration of its downtown and has a new, environmentally friendly parking lot with bioswales.
 She said the downtown restoration is being done carefully so as not to disrupt downtown businesses.

 Lake Zurich Village President Suzanne Branding, said new businesses include O’Reilly Automotive, Morgan Bronze, Areawide Towing, LA Fitness, Be Safe Driving School, Marianos Fresh Market and Midwest Motors.
-The village board is currently considering proposals from four developers for the downtown TIF district.
+The village board is currently considering proposals from

 After the village leaders made short presentations, Chamber members asked questions.
 When Branding was asked about the vacant K-Mart on Rte.
 12, she said she was expecting the question.
 She said the property remains vacant because the owner wants to lease the property, but is unwilling to sell it.
 She said there have been offers to purchase the building.